HVonWeg/SignInWithApple/README.md

 ### Building

-This project contains no dependencies.
-Just check out the project and start it on your device.
-For testing on the device, you need a provisioning profile with „Sign In with Apple“ enabled.
+This project does not contain any dependencies.
+Just try the project and launch it on your device.
+To test on your device, you need a provisioning profile with "Sign in to Apple" enabled.

 ---